ChurchTao/Lanaya/README_EN.md

 Download from [release](https://github.com/ChurchTao/Lanaya/releases).

+### Mac OS

+If you got error: 'Lanaya' is damaged and can’t be opened.
+You should move it to the Trash.
+You can use `xattr -cr /Applications/Lanaya.app` to solve it.

 ## Development

 You should install Rust and Nodejs, see [here](https://tauri.app/v1/guides/getting-started/prerequisites) for more details.
 Then install Nodejs packages.